TabCarousel/TabCarousel/README.md

 A Chrome extension to help you keep tabs on info you want to monitor.
 It's great for cycling through tabs on an external display, like a TV.

+Have an idea to make TabCarousel better?
+Find a bug?
+Having a problem?
+Please submit an [issue](https://github.com/benjaminoakes/TabCarousel/issues).

 Author: Benjamin Oakes <hello@benjaminoakes.com>, @benjaminoakes

 [![Maintenance Status](http://stillmaintained.com/benjaminoakes/TabCarousel.png)](http://stillmaintained.com/benjaminoakes/TabCarousel)